Professional Development Course Descriptions

 Differentiation in a blended or online setting is explored in this program.
 Topics include elements and strategies of differentiated instruction in a blended classroom in terms of content, process, product, environment, and assessment.
 Participants will apply strategies to blended learning models.

-Personalized Learning: Teacher’s Data Dashboard
+Personalized Learning: Teacher Data Dashboards

 Through this program, participants will examine the function of the data dashboard in learning management systems.
 Participants will learn how to access, understand, analyze, and apply the data from student performance, integrating it into their daily instruction.
 They will also examine strategies for utilizing data to personalize learning for each student.

-Librarian's Role in Blended and Online Learning
+Inquiry in Blended Learning

 This program is designed for school librarians who are looking to understand new roles and expanded library services required to meet the needs of blended and online learners.
 Topics include: 1.
 Blended librarianship and the Library Learning Commons models; 2.
 Essential questions to ask before developing and/or expanding library spaces (physical/online); 3.
 Assessing learning community stakeholder needs; 4.
 Determining essential resources and services needed when organizing the online library space; and 5.
 Developing flipped information fluency instruction.